Glenbrook, Lake County, California: Resort history

 Unlike many other such resorts, Glenbrook was not constructed around one of California's many hot springs, but rather grew up as a stage stop on the road between Middletown and Lakeport in the late 19th century.

 Glenbrook Resort was near the point where Bottle Rock Road crossed Kelsey Creek.

 It was a stage stop between the San Francisco Bay Area to the south and Clear Lake to the north.

 There were other resorts to the north and south of Glenbrook.

-William Basset and Silas Broadwell built stock buildings, a stage station, and houses after buying the land in 1869, and a 200-strong community grew up around the stop that included a blacksmith, lumber dealers and manufacturerrs, a stock raiser, fruit growers, a meat market, and a hotel.
+William Basset and Silas Broadwell built stock buildings, a stage station, and houses after buying the land in 1869, and a 200-strong community grew up around the stop that included a blacksmith, lumber dealers and manufacturers, a stock raiser, fruit growers, a meat market, and a hotel.

 Initially Basset was the proprietor of the resort, and also the local post master, a post office operating there from 1877 to 1911, when it moved to Cobb and the stage started taking another road to Lakeport.

 Basset had come to Lake County with his parents in July 1858, the family having been farmers in Sonoma County from 1856 and in Tehama County from October 1853, where they had first arrived in California from Ohio, the state of Basset's birth on 1842-02-04.

 In 1900 the resort was operated by Orvis Tredway.

 An advertisement from 1899, when O.W.R.
 Tredway was owner, noted the main hotel and cottages were now lighted with acetylene gas.
 Amusements of all kinds included billiards, tennis and a new dancing pavilion.

 Another advertisement by Tredway called it "one of the most charming resorts in the State.
 Fine scenery, hunting and fishing; excellent table."

 Later the resort was operated by George and Sadie Farley.